galkinvv/pradeque/README.md

 * operation modes
  * no-table-pointer mode
   * used until the table is firstly allocated
-  * quite effective for small sizes, alllows even small queues
+  * quite effective for small sizes, allows even small queues
   * is memory-effective for small sizes because no table is allocated.
-  * allows initially to use memory optimally for both "puth to one side" and "push to both sides" strategy
-   * facts of bidirectional usage should be collected in a bit during this phase - they would be needed
+  * for empty deque start inserting "front - at the start of first buffer, back - at the end of the second buffer"
+   * allow backward/forward-queue-like usage for small size
+   * allow both-sides deque usage with small size
   * after table is once allocated this mode is never used, because usage strategy shows that table was required and data about bidirectinal usage is collected.
   * after-end iteartor for no-table-pointer mode must have element address that is different from all present elements.
-So if it points immediately after block - it must have a special blockid and element pointer pointing immediately after two allocatde blocks
+   * it must have a blockid with normal number and zero table pointer - it is a way to identify special after end iterator
+   * it's pointer points to the array itself - it is another way to identify this special after end iterator
- * plain table adressing
+ * forward/backward table adressing
-  * never used for iterators pointing to max blocks, because tey need consult table to check for roundtripping.
-  * used unntil first roundtrip-after queue usage occured
-  * to be able switch from plain adressing to another mode we need to mark entire table as "initially ubused".
-To do it we pass special "need to zero memory" parameter to allocator.
+  * begin/end always contains references to table, even for small first blocks
+  * iterator low 2-bits are used as flags indicating "order when iterator was created"
+   * 2 bits allow to get the newer order given to iterators with consequtive orders
+   * so iterator subtraction never requires table access
+   * note that after-end iterator must be taken at the account too when deciding that new generation with another order can be created.
+   * iterator addition use oppurtunistic approach - calculating table value and tries to dereference it.
+Low bits of non-zero table enties tell about current order - so order is verified
+    * to be able to make checks all table elements must be initially zeroed.
 Allocator can implement zeroing without cache polluting.
- * no plain table addressing
-  * many bits are required to store info.
-So they must be placed into block where adress has not-so much significant bits, but better to place it in the same chache line as first table pointers.
-8-th pointer seems a good candidate.
-Cache way-ness is't got worse here because first table pointers are going to be read anyway.
 * design of distance and advance operations
  * each iterator contains info about block size, so for both diff and advance operations we can say if they involves more than one block
   * if only one block is involved - use simplest arithmetic without any table access.
-  * diff case
-   * if both iteartors are in "no-table-pointer" mode that is used for first block before table allocation calculate diff using block relative position info encoded in two info bits of iterator
-    * each of two blocks has 2-bit integer corresponding to it.
-Integers differ by one mod 4.
-The smaller by one precceds the bigger.
-When block is empt it can be placed on the other side of other by adding 2 mod 4.
-	 * otherwise both iterators are upgraded by reaching table using it reference in ther iterator.
-	* if both iterators has "plain table adressing" bit set difference is calculated with plain table adressing mode
-	* otherwise table is consulted to get current adressing mode and difference is calculated with it.
+  * diff case - table is never consulted
+   * compare "order generations" of two iterators and use the order from later generation
+   * distance is calculated using array position, array number and newest order
   * advance case
-   * if iteartor is in "no-table-pointer" mode, a field-near-first block is consulted.
+   * if iteartor is in "no-table-pointer" mode, an array object is consulted to get current order.
+	 * current order is loaded
-    * if table exists iterator is upgraded to current mode.
+    * if table exists iterator is upgraded to table mode
-	 * otherwise advance is calculated with assumption that requested block exists.
-	* if iterator "plain table adressing" bit set calculate target table position and read it.
+	 * item is loaded without checks, since we know current just-loaded order
+	* make opportunistic read of desired table entry to get new iterator using the order encoded inside iterator
-	 * if table position is not filled (initially zeroed, or marked as unused/freed) upgrade to "no plain adressing" mode
+	 * if table position is not filled (initially zeroed, or marked as unused/freed) or signals another order - look the other order.
-	* for non-plain-addressing table is consulted first time to get current adressing mode and second time to load pointer to allocated block.
-  * so for iterators with table pointer two techincal bits are used:
+  * so for iterators with table pointer two techincal bits are used for describing order generation
-   * bit describing if plain adressing mode should be tried
-   * (there was idea to have a bit that can be used to determine if distance should be calculated over zero or ovre max but this can be solved by size limiting and using non-plain for max-size blocks)
 * memory free strategy
- * it's a bad idea to free block immediately after it become unused because there is high chance it would be used again
+ * it's a bad idea to free block immediately after it become unused because there is high chance it would be used again immediately
  * it's a bad idea to check about freeing blocks too often
   * idea 1: free blocks when next block become unused.
 Simple but very memoey effective.
 Neither std::vector is.
   * idea 2: free blocks when end iterator adjusted over next-minimal-block aside of unfreed block